iamshanahan/Questions/README.md

    * Make Z's representation serializable/Create a file format/DSL.
    * Add some validation
    * A representation of L
-   * Methods that return with any give L is sufficient, and whether it contains identity attributes.
+   * Methods that return whether any give L is sufficient, and whether it contains identity attributes.
    * A brute-force method that finds solutions.
    * Attempt to find a faster algorithm.